CoinOpLLC/mule/docs/TheBookOfBooks.md

 val example: Model = Set(33.33, 42.00)
 ```

-Note: duplicate rows are elided, and this elision is signaled in the API.
+Note: duplicate row are elided when `append`ed, and this elision is signaled in the API.

-Because the `Id` may be computed directly given the `Value`, or "content", to be referenced, this type of `store` can be called `content addressed`.
+Because the `Id` may be computed directly given the `Value`, or "content", to be referenced, this type of value store can be called `content addressed`.

 Note: The sequential order of committed `Value`s is not guaranteed to be maintained.
 In particular, the physical presence of a `Record` which precedes another cannot be taken as indication, let alone proof, that there is a temporal ordering between them which is defined by the `ValueStore` (such ordering may be defined elsewhere withing a specific data model).